maelstrom-software/maelstrom/website/content/blog/why-maelstrom-emily/index.md

 Today, Maelstrom offers an open source, clustered test runner for rust and python, with other languages soon to follow.
-While the vision of pulling up a UI where you can see the second your code breaks may not be realized today, Maelstrom offers a wicked-fast, clustered, hermetic testing environment, entirely for free.
+While the vision of pulling up a UI where you can see the second your code breaks may not be realized today, Maelstrom offers a wicked-fast, clustered, isolated testing environment, entirely for free.

 Check us out on [github](https://github.com/maelstrom-software/maelstrom), and